9 Install or deploy Origin to the user's computers or a file server

 - If you have a Multiple-User Node-Locked license and you want to preset product keys for the end users so their Origin can get activated automatically, you can request a Group Product Key, and save it to a pk.txt file in the folder where the installer files locate.

 - If you want to pre-customize end users' Origin like menus and buttons, graph templates, fitting functions, etc., you can create a UpdateUserFiles folder in the folder where the installer files locate, and put the customized files (OMC, XML, ogwu, fdf, etc.) to the UpdateUserFiles folder.
 They will be copied to each user's User Files folder when they start Origin for the first time.

 - Two mechanisms are available:

-- Create a folder named UpdateUserFile in the Origin setup folder (with setup.exe or misi) and it will be copied to the Origin Program Folder.
+- Create a folder named UpdateUserFiles in the Origin setup folder (with Setup.exe or MSI) and it will be copied to the Origin Program Folder.
 When Origin runs, it is copied to the UFF.

 Distribute your Origin installation package